R Package Parallel: How Not to Solve a Problem That Does Not Exist

 Twelve hours later, I had learned the basics of the scheduling system (LSF), solved the problem of synching my data between home, office, central, and super-computer, gained some understanding of the way parallel works and otherwise achieved basically nothing: Even the best attempt at running a parallelised version of the script on the supercomputer was a little slower than the serialised version on my very capable office machine (and that is without the time (between 15 and 90 seconds) the scripts spends waiting to be transferred to a suitable node of the cluster).
 I tried different things: replacing lapply with mclapply, which was slower, regardless of the number of cores; using clusterApply instead of lapply (same result), and forking the 33 serial jobs into the background, which was even worse, presumably because storing the returned values resulted in changes to rather large data structures that were propagated to all cores involved.

 So yes, to save a few minutes in a script that I will presumably run not more than four or five times over the next couple of weeks, I spent 12 hours, with zilch results.
 But at least I learned a few things (apart from the obvious re-iteration of the old ‘never change a half-way running system’ mantra).
-First, even if it takes eight seconds to do the sums, a vector of 25,000 elements is probably to short to really benefit from shifting the calculations to more cores.
+First, even if it takes eight seconds to do the sums, a vector of 25,000 elements is probably too short to really benefit from shifting the calculations to more cores.
 While forking should be cheap, the overhead of setting up the additional threads dominates any savings.
 Second, running jobs in parallel without really understanding what overhead this creates is a stupid idea, and knowing what overhead this creates and how to avoid this is probably not worth the candle (see the above).
 Third, I can always re-use the infrastructure I’ve created (for more pointless experiments).
 Forth, my next go at Mogon shall avoid half-baked middle-level parallelisation altogether.
-Instead I shall combine fine-grained implicit parallelism (built into Stata and Mplus) and very coarse explicit parallelism (by breaking up lengthy scripts into small chunks that can be run independently).
+Instead, I shall combine fine-grained implicit parallelism (built into Stata and Mplus) and very coarse explicit parallelism (by breaking up lengthy scripts into small chunks that can be run independently).
 Further research is definitively needed.